 - North and Central Africa (due to the Sahara and the Congo forest)

 - Northern Asia (Eastern Russia, Northern China etc)

 - Northern Australia (mostly desert)

 The factors affecting population distribution explain how population is unevenly distributed on the surface of the earth.
-It is important to note that one factor alone cannot determine the distribution of population in a given area.
-However, a combination of factors (physical and human) interact to determine the location of people.
+It is important to note that one factor alone cannot determine the distribution of population in a given area, however, a combination of factors (physical and human) interact to determine the distribution.

 Assignment: Discuss the ways in which the following physical and human factors may influence population distribution.
 Support with relevant examples from different parts of the world.

 Download Factors affecting Population distribution by Mitali Verma.
 Use the information provided to assist you in your discussion.

 - soils and vegetation